wp-plugins/powerpress/readme.txt

 * Media size and duration detection: Enter your media URL and let the PowerPress do the rest.
 * Category Casting: Add podcast support to your WordPress category feeds.
 * Custom Podcast Channels: Distribute multiple formats (audio/video) and versions (short/full length).
-* Taxonomy Podcasting: Create podcasts for your custom taxonomy tag names including WordPress Tags.
+* *Taxonomy Podcasting: Create podcasts for your custom taxonomy tag names including WordPress Tags. (feature sponsored by [AfterBuzzTV.com](http://afterbuzztv.com/))
-* Post Type Podcasting: Create podcasts for your custom post types.
+* *Post Type Podcasting: Create podcasts for your custom post types.
 * FeedBurner Support: Use FeedBurner.com to host your podcast feeds.
-* *User Role Management: Control which users in your blog can podcast.
+* **User Role Management: Control which users in your blog can podcast.
 * Diagnostics: Check to see if your server is configured to support all of the available features in PowerPress.
 * WordPress MultiSite: Blubrry PowerPress is compatible with WordPress MultiSite.

-*User Role Management requires a separate plugin to manage WordPress Roles and Capabilities.
+*Custom Post Types and Taxonomies features require a separate plugin to manage custom post types and/or taxonomies.

-**Custom Post Types and Taxonomies features require a separate plugin to manage custom post types and/or taxonomies.
+**User Role Management requires a separate plugin to manage WordPress Roles and Capabilities.

 = Migrating from PodPress? =
 Switching to PowerPress is seamless, just enable PowerPress then disable PodPress and you're done!
 Switching plugins is that easy!
 Visit [Migrating from PodPress to PowerPress](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/migrating-from-podpress-to-powerpress/) for details.